Maanume/journal/journal.md

 3. Practiced creating and running loops, switched to using for dog in dogs

 ## Week 4
+Hours:
-1. Looked into the other Python resources mentioned by Patrick, like Python the hard way, will continue to use <b/>
+1. Looked into the other Python resources mentioned by Patrick, like Python the hard way, will continue to use
+2. Learn Python the Hard Way, exercises 7-10, practiced formatter.format multiple times
+3. Learn Python the Hard Way, expercises 11-13, practiced using input to ask different questions for individual to enter an answer
+4. Practice writing loops with input with in them, like how we did with the weather example.
+I used fruits, asking what is your favorite fruit?

+## Week 5
+Hours:
-Additional hours to be added
+**Hours to be added**